Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 1. As a user, I want to display and work on my site in all devices from large screen monitors, Laptops to tablets and phones.
 2. As a user, I want the website to be visually simple and easy cooking recipes.
-3. As a user, I want to find the recipe listing feature to be searchable, so user can serach for specific recipes.
+3. As a user, I want to find the recipe listing feature to be searchable, so user can search for specific recipes.
 4. As a user, I want an easy login or signup to the website.
-5. As a user, I want the website to be easy to add,edit or delete their own recipes.
+5. As a user, I want the website to be easy to add, edit or delete their own recipes.
 6. As a user, I want the website that focuses on healthier choices and delicious meals.

 ### User Stories